GET A QUOTE

 Gaps in foundations, walls, doors or windows can allow water and pests to enter your home, causing more damage on top of what you already have.
 That’s why it is important to have the professionals at Affordable Foundation and Home Repair begin working on a solution to bring your home back to its original luster.

 A couple of methods for fixing any gaps your home may have is to stabilize and raise the foundation to its original level.
 This is done through underpinning with helical piers.
 Helical piers are screwed into the soil.
-Both give your foundation outstanding support and bring safety to your family and to your home.
+These devices give your foundation outstanding support and bring safety to your family and to your home.